BREAST MILK REFRIGERATION:

-How to Properly and Safely Store Breast Milk
+How to Properly and Safely Store Human Milk

 Properly storing breast milk can be difficult when at work, on-the-go, or without proper storage options.
 This post outlines best practices in breast milk storage, including storage temperature, labeling, and refrigeration.

 Breast milk is food, and therefore it spoils over time.
 Take care to properly identify bagged/ bottled breast milk to ensure it is safe and ready for use.
 Temperature is the key factor for determining how long the breast milk is good before it spoils.
 The general rule is the warmer the temperature the bag/bottle it is stored in, the faster the breast milk will spoil.
 The CDC guidelines for storing breast milk are outlined below and should serve as a general guideline.

 |TYPE OF BREAST MILK

 |NEVER refreeze human milk after it has been thawed